Jacob Tsimerman: Career

 Following his PhD, he had a post-doctoral position at Harvard University as a Junior Fellow of the Harvard Society of Fellows.
 In July 2014 he was awarded a Sloan Fellowship and he started his term as assistant professor at the University of Toronto, where he is now a full professor.

-Tsimerman has worked at Radix Trading LLC developing quantitative trading models.
+In 2018, Tsimerman was an invited speaker at the International Congress of Mathematicians.
+In 2019, he was awarded the Coxeter–James Prize by the Canadian Mathematical Society.
+He is also one of winners of the 2022 New Horizons in Mathematics Prize, associated with the Breakthrough Prize in Mathematics.
+He was awarded for "outstanding work in analytic number theory and arithmetic geometry, including breakthroughs on the André-Oort and Griffiths conjectures".
+In 2023, Tsimerman received the Ostrowski Prize.
+He was elected a Fellow of the Royal Society in 2025.

 Research

 Together with Jonathan Pila, Tsimerman demonstrated the André–Oort conjecture for Siegel modular varieties.
 Later, he completed the proof of the full André-Oort conjecture for all moduli spaces of abelian varieties by reducing the problem to the averaged Colmez conjecture which was proved by Xinyi Yuan and Shou-Wu Zhang as well as independently by Andreatta, Goren, Howard and Madapusi-Pera.